Common Founder Issue

 The reality is that your small startup will only get big (with limited resources) if your customers really love that one thing that you do 10x better than anyone else in the world.

 In practice this means distilling down your initial value proposition to one thing and launching as quickly as possible to validate your assumptions.
 Market apathy and running out of time are what typically kills startups, so move as quickly as you can to get a basic product out to figure-out if the world needs what you want.
 And if it doesn’t, you’ll have time to alter the business and try again.

 At this point in the podcast, Jay is asking Kathryn about how she progressed from being mostly content to developing a product.

 If you are particularly interested in product, here are all my blog posts tagged "product."
 Enjoy!

 Get Right To The Point

-To get right to the point, go to minute 20:38 of this video/podcast.
+I’d recommend listening to this entire podcast, but to get right to the point go to minute 33:47 of this podcast.

 If this particular lesson resonated with you, please pass it along to one other person who you think it might help.
 Also subscribe on the homepage to receive each new lesson via email when I post them (once or twice a week).

 Thanks to these folks for helping us all learn faster